DKWoods/Diarization/README.md

 Alternately, you can use pip to import "requirements with faster whisper.txt" and use "Diarized_Transcript.py".
 At this time, this program requires a pyannote access token for normal on-line diarization and will mix diarization information with transcription information created by faster-whisper.
 I have not written a PyInstaller file for this version yet.
+Unfortunately, two of the four sample audio files this sample user are too large for GitHub.
 ## What I've learned:
 ### Embedding torch libraries
 I found several descriptions of how to embed the pyannote models, including